abhabongse/paxter/docs/core_api.md

 ### Data Definitions

-The result of the parsing yields the parsed tree consisting of the following classes.
+Results of the Paxter language parsing yields parsed trees which consist of instances of the following data classes.

 ```eval_rst
 .. autoclass:: paxter.parser.Token